Umuzi-org/tech-department/content/topics/git/version-control-and-scrum/_index.md

 ## General issue board procedure

- Columns in project boards tend to be named differently.
-Please note that issues cannot be moved to the Done/Complete column until the code is at least merged into the master branch.
-There is a whole procedure around getting this done.
-Basically:

-- once a developer has written something useful: they make a pull request (PR)
-- that PR needs to be reviewed by team mates
-- that PR needs to be reviewed by a senior developer
+#### Common 'column labels' found in product teams at Umuzi:
-- once the PR is accepted by everyone then the PR is merged and the issue can be moved to the next column.

-Attach all resources to the ticket whether they are points of reference, design documents, etc.
-Name the tickets so there is no confusion as to what is being accomplished.Add every requirement to the checklist and be specific.
-Check off requirements as you finish work on them in development.
+  - **Backlog:** items in the backlog represent the conceived work for the team over the next 2-3+ sprints.
+Tickets need to be looked over by the team during the "Storytime" meeting to make sure that the objectives are clear.
+Attach all resources to the ticket whether they are points of reference, design documents, etc. Name the tickets so there is no confusion as to what is being accomplished.
+Add every requirement to the checklist and be specific.
+  - **This Sprint:** here tickets are in the queue for the team's current sprint.
+  The team commits to completing a given amount of tickets in the coming sprint during the "Planning" meeting.
+  - **In Progress:** in this column tickets are assigned to individuals who will be actively workeing on them.
+  - **Code Review:** tickets here are reviewed by team mates first.
+If the pull request is approved by a team member, it can either be merged straight away or given a final review by a senior member.
+If not, changes will be requested and the procedure will continue until the code is ready to be merged.
+  - **Staging/Prototyping:** Tickets here are being checked to make sure that the user experiences what the ticket was set out to accomplish.
+If there's bugs or missing functionality, send it back to development.
+  - **Done/Complete:** This column is for complete work.
+Issues cannot be moved to the Done/Complete column until the code is at least merged into the master branch.

+  **Please note:** The columns described here are useful for this discussion, columns in project boards tend to be named differently and if you are new to Scrum then these columns will work well for you.
+Please make sure you understand the general procedure outlined here, then adapt it for your team.

-### Feature Branching
+#### GIT Feature Branching

-We follow feature branching {{contentlink here}}.
+We follow feature branching when working in a team.
 This basically means that:

+- before any coding occurs, pull down the latest version from "origin/master".
 - when a dev starts working on a new issue, they should make a new branch.
 The branch should have a sensible name
 - if the dev is writing code, they should be committing and pushing code.
 They should push every day that they made progress!
 Please insist on this,you will meet resistence and you will need to stand your ground.
 - Once the developer has made some changes worth committing then they make a PR.